Microsoft deems troubled Windows 10 1809 good-to-go for business

-Microsoft has given Windows 10 October 2018 Update the green light, telling business customers that the problem-filled feature upgrade is now ready for organization-wide deployment.
+Microsoft has given Windows 10 October 2018 Update the green light, telling business customers that the problem-filled feature upgrade is now ready for organisation-wide deployment.

-"Based on the data and the feedback we've received from consumers, OEMs ((original equipment manufacturers)), ISVs ((independent software vendors)), partners and commercial customers, Windows 10 version 1809 has transitioned to broad deployment," wrote John Wilcox, a Windows-as-a-Service (WaaS) evangelist, in a post to a company blog.
+"Based on the data and the feedback we've received from consumers, OEMs (original equipment manufacturers), ISVs (independent software vendors), partners and commercial customers, Windows 10 version 1809 has transitioned to broad deployment," wrote John Wilcox, a Windows-as-a-Service (WaaS) evangelist, in a post to a company blog.

-Windows 10 1809 - the upgrade's moniker in Microsoft's yymm format - was first released Oct.
-2, 2018.
 Within days, however, the company yanked it while acknowledging that some users had lost files during the upgrade process.
-Microsoft didn't re-release 1809 until Nov.
-13 - and even then, only cautiously - and it didn't restart automatic installation until mid-January.
+Microsoft didn't re-release 1809 until 13 November - and even then, only cautiously - and it didn't restart automatic installation until mid-January.
 The delay put 1809 in a three-month hole.

 One commenter who appended a message to Wilcox's blog simply said, "About time."

 Microsoft's last two feature upgrades demonstrated the vagaries of its supposedly-set schedule.
 Last year's 1803, aka "Windows 10 April 2018 Update," was deemed ready for broad deployment just 45 days after it was introduced.
 Its successor took two and a half times longer to reach the milestone.

 Little surprise, then, that Microsoft hasn't recently boasted - as it did in June 2018 about 1803 - of how the company used its AI (artificial intelligence) technologies to "quickly spot issues during deployment ... and as a result has also allowed us to go faster responsibly."

 Even though Microsoft gave the go-ahead to roll out 1809, one update blocker remains on its once-longer list.

 "Microsoft has identified issues with certain new Intel display drivers.
 Intel inadvertently released versions of its display driver ... to OEMs that accidentally turned on unsupported features in Windows," the firm said in the 1809 status support document.
 Windows 10 PCs on the block list - in this case, those Microsoft says have incorrect Intel drivers - will not receive the 1809 feature upgrade.

 Wilcox also had some good news for enterprise customers, reassuring them that Microsoft would keep proclaiming fit-for-work benchmarks.

 "We will continue to communicate for future releases the transition from targeted to broad deployment status," Wilcox wrote in his short post.

 Continuing communication about readiness was uncertain last month when Microsoft said it would streamline its Windows 10 servicing nomenclature with the release of April's 1903.

 Being tipped onto the ash heap of history: "Semi-Annual Channel (Targeted)" or SAC-T, a label used in the opening months of each feature refresh.

 Like others, Bradley wanted guidance from Microsoft about the trustworthiness of each feature upgrade.
 That seemed about to vanish; when asked by Computerworld whether the company would continue to make written declarations like yesterday's, a Microsoft representative would only say: "Enterprises should determine their deferral based on the SAC date."